smutao/lm-nn-doc/source/index.rst

  Acknowledgement & Funding
 --------------------------------------------

-The LModeA-nano project is sponsored by National Science Fundation.
+The LModeA-nano project is sponsored by National Science Foundation (CHE 2102461).

 ..
 Indices and tables